ahmadalkhansa/vcgen-exporter/README.md

 ## Prometheus Metrics

-This is an example of the exported metrics
+The exported metrics can be seen below and they can be visualized using [grafana dashboard](grafana.json)

 ```
 rpi_temp{component="soc",host="<hostname>"}49.9